 5. Concrete Block Compost Bin

 This is a great option if you have a bunch of concrete blocks laying around.
-It also doesn’t require much building so it shouldn’t take much time at all to complete.
-The total cost for this compost bin is around $100 making it very affordable for a nice sized bin.
+Or you can make it fancy by following the Materials Needed list from Allan Block.
+It also doesn’t require much building so it can be completed in a weekend.

 You can get the complete building instructions for this Concrete Block Compost Bin here.